 When the Civil War broke out, Milton Bradley stopped making his game and tried to produce weapons.
 But then he noticed bored soldiers stationed in Springfield, so he went back to making games — small travel games for the military.

 After the war, Bradley branched out into croquet sets and jigsaw puzzles.
-He got interested in the kindergarten movement after attending a lecture by Elizabeth Peabody.
+In 1869, he got interested in the kindergarten movement after attending a lecture by Elizabeth Peabody.
 The company began making educational toys for kindergartners, and Bradley served as Springfield’s first kindergarten teacher along with his wife and his father.
 His two daughters were Springfield’s first kindergarten students.

 In 1984, Providence-based Hasbro bought the Milton Bradley company.
 The National Register of Historic Places lists the Springfield factory, now residential housing.